adriananin/adriananin/README.md

 # Hi there, I'm Adrian 👋

-A fullstack developer passionate about creating user-friendly and visually appealing web apps.
+A fullstack developer passionate about creating user-friendly and visually appealing web and mobile apps.
 I enjoy collaborating with others and working in a team environment to create innovative solutions.

 ## 🤝 Contact Me